Silvia and Greg

 Want to check out the tequila tour?
 No problem.
 Want to explore the Mayan ruins at San Gervasio?
 Your driver will take you there.
 Want to spend the afternoon on the beautiful east side of the island?
 Just say the word.

-This is a great option for families, or for anyone who wants to see the real Cozumel, away from the tourist crowds.
+This is an excellent option for families or for anyone who wants to see the real Cozumel, away from the tourist crowds.

 Luxury cruise ships at Cozumel Mexico dock, popular vacation destination for Stingray Villa guests.
 Cruise tourists enjoy the beautiful port, vibrant atmosphere, and island excursions.